AtienoMboya/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	prints alphabet in uper case then in lower case followed by a new line 4-print_alphabt.c
-	prints all letters of the alaphabet except q and e
+	prints all letters of the alaphabet except q and e 5-print_numbers.c
+	prints all single digit numbers of base 10 starting from 0